sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_assembly.md

 </figure>

+!!! tip
+	For the best performance, we recommend users choose a compatible L1/L2/L5/L6 GNSS antenna and utilize a low-loss cable.
+Also, don't forget that GNSS signals are fairly weak and can't penetrate buildings or dense vegetation.
+The GNSS antenna should have an unobstructed view of the sky.

 ## GNSS Flex Headers
 SparkPNT GNSS Flex modules are *plug-in boards* featuring different GNSS receivers.
 They are designed to be easily swapped for repairs and pin-compatible for upgrades.
 The boards come populated with two 2x10 pin, 2mm pitch female headers for connecting to *carrier boards*.